mhornstein/RL-minigrid/README.md

   2. `test_result_<hyperparameter name>.csv` and `train_result_<hyperparameter name>.csv`: CSV files containing the raw data used to generate the `results_plot.png`.
   3. `train_log`: A directory containing training results for each hyperparameter.
 For each tested value of the hyperparameter, graphs showing loss, reward, and steps convergence are plotted.

-You can access the results used in this project under the "experiments" directory committed in this repository.
+You can access a subset of the results produced during the project in the "experiments" directory committed to this repository.

 ### Notebooks

-This section presents videos and graphs demonstrating the performance of the models.
+The code presented in the Python script was further adapted into well-structured and ordered Colab notebooks summarizing the findings, attached to this repository.

 ### Report

-The link to the report can be found [here](https://docs.google.com/document/d/1Adr4HvdUHRMEbpAqIoUV9bs__RgAsYOPMriFdsMucH0/edit?usp=sharing).
+The report is attached as a PDF and further elaborates and summarizes the results.

 ## Tested Environment

-All code within this repository has been tested in the following environment:
+All Python scripts within this repository have been tested in the following environment:

 -   Operating System: Windows 10
 -   Python Version: 3.10.8

-The notebooks were also tested in the Google Colab online environment.
+The notebooks were tested in the Google Colab online environment.